 An IPCC Workshop considers cross-cutting or complex topics requiring input from a broad community of experts.
-It requires nominations by Government Focal Points and, as appropriate, participating observer organizations.
+It requires nominations by Government Focal Points and, as appropriate, observer organisations.
 The relevant Working Group/Task Force Bureaux, or the IPCC Chair, may also nominate experts and will select the participants to the Workshop.

 Proposals for IPCC Workshops or Expert Meetings will be submitted to the Panel for its decision through the relevant Working Group/Task Force Bureaux, or the IPCC Chair.
-The proposals will include descriptions of the topic(s) or topics, and clarify the choice for an Expert Mmeeting or a Workshop.
+The proposals will include descriptions of the topic(s), and clarify the choice for an Expert Meeting or a Workshop.